tandao0909/hands-on-with-DS/Chapter 8/note.md

     - The decision boundary is located at $x_1=5$.
 This decision boundary is very simple in 3D space, which is just a plane.
     - But if you unrolled the dataset, then you the decision boundary is much more complex in the manifold.
 In fact, you need 4 consecutive lines to correctly divided the dataset into 2 classes.
 - In short, reducing the dimensionality of your dataset before training will usually speed up training, but it does not necessarily lead to a better or simpler solution; it all depends on the dataset.

+# PCA

+- *Principal component analysis* (PCA) is by far the most popular dimensionality reduction algorithm.
+First, it defines the hyperplane that lies closest to the data, then it projects the data onto that hyperplane, as we did earlier.

+## Preserving the Variance

+- Before you project the training set into a hyperplane, you need to have the right hyperplane first.
+- Look at the image in the learning notebook:
+    - On the left is the dataset and 3 different axes.
+    - On the right is the projection of the dataset on each axes.
+    - As you can see, the projection onto the solid line preserves the highest variance.
+    - The projection onto the dotted preserves the lowest variance.
+    - And the projection onto the dashed line preserves an intermedia amount of variance.
+- It is reasonable to choose the axes that preserves the maximum amount of variance, as it most likely will lose the least amount of information.
+- Another way to think about it is we want to find the axis that minimizes the mean squared distance between the original data and its projection onto that axis.
+- That is the idea behind PCA: We want to reduce the dimensionality of the dataset, while retaining as much variation from the original dataset as possible.

+# Principal Components

+- PCA finds the axis that has largest amount of variance in the training set.
+In the image in the previous part, it is the solid line.
+- Next, PCA finds a second axis, orthogonal to the first axis, and accounts for the most amount of remaining variance.
+In our example, we have no other choice: It's the dotted line.
+- However, if it is a higher-dimensional dataset, then PCA will continue to find a third axis, orthogonal to both previous axis and accounts for the most amount of remaining variance, then a fourth, a fifth, and so on - as many axes as the number of dimensions in the dataset.
+- The $i^{th}$ axis is called the *$i^{th}$ principal component* (PC) of the dataset.
+- In the **Preserving the Variance** part, the first PC is the axis on which **$c_1$** lies, and the second PC is the axis on which **$c_2$** lies.
+- In the **Projection** part, the first two PCs are on the projection plane, while the third PC is the axis orthogonal to the plane.
+After the projection, the first PC corresponds to the $z_1$ axis and the second PC corresponds to the $z_2$ axis.
+- For each principal component, PCA finds a zero-centered unit vector pointing in the direction of the PC.
+- Since two opposing unit vectors lie on the same axis, the direction of the unit vector is not stable: If you change the data ever so slightly and run PCA again, the unit vector may point in the opposite direction compared to the original vector.
+However, they will generally end up in the same axis.
+- In some cases, a pair of unit vectors may even rotate or swap (if the variance along these two axes are very close), but in general the plane they define will remain the same.
+- How do we find the principal component of a dataset?
+Fortunately, our old friend *singular value decomposition* (SVD), which is a standard matrix factorization technique, can help us decompose the training set matrix X into the matrix multiplication of three matrices $\textbf{U}, \Sigma, \textbf{V}^T$, where **$V$** is the vector contains the unit vectors that define all the principal components that we want to find:
+    $$\textbf{V} = (c_1^T, c_2^T, \dots, c_n^T)$$
+- PCA assumes that the dataset in centered around the origin.
+Scikit-learn's PCA automatically takes care of this for us, but if you implement PCA yourself, or use other libraries, don't forget to center the data first.
+Theoretically, the SVD factorization algorithm returns three matrices, $, \textbf{U}, \mathbf{\Sigma}, \textbf{V}$ such that $\textbf{X} = \textbf{U}\mathbf{\Sigma}\textbf{V}^T$, where $\textbf{U}$ is an $m\times m$ matrix, $\mathbf{\Sigma}$ is an $m\times n$ matrix and $\textbf{V}$ is and $n \times n$ matrix.
+But the `svd()` function returns $\textbf{U}, \textbf{s}, \textbf{V}^T$ instead. $\textbf{s}$ is the vector which contains all the value in the main diagonal of the top $n$ rows of the $\mathbf{\Sigma}$ matrix.
+Since $\mathbf{\Sigma}$ is full of zeros elsewhere, we can easily reconstruct it from $\textbf{s}$, as following.